ibm-cloud-docs/databases-for-mysql/howto-migration-compose.md

 - You can use the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
 The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command line, and the plug-in contains the commands that you use to communicate with your database deployments.
 - Or you can also use the [{{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api)

-Most importantly, you can access the PostgreSQL database directly by using `psql`, which can be used to monitor the replication status.
+Most importantly, you can access the MySQL database directly by using `psql`, which can be used to monitor the replication status.

 ### Monitoring the Migration